beastbytes/yii-chartist/docs/source/usage.rst

 The Yii Chartist widget is used in a view or in another widget;
 usage is the same in both cases; the example below shows how to use the widget in a view.

-The widget registers ChartistAsset with the asset manager and the Chartist JavaScript in the view, and renders the Chartist `div`.
+The widget registers `ChartistAsset` with the asset manager and the Chartist JavaScript with the view, and renders the Chartist `div`.

 .. code-block:: php
     use Loytyi\Chartist\Chartist;